codalnest/files/family-code-full.md

 (2) An admission of legitimate filiation in a public document or a private handwritten instrument and signed by the parent concerned.

-In the absence of the foregoing evidence, the legitimate filiation shall be roved by:
+In the absence of the foregoing evidence, the legitimate filiation shall be proved by:

 (1) The open and continuous possession of the status of a legitimate child; or